Do you offer telehealth?

 Do you take insurance?

 I am not in-network with any insurances, however I can provide you a superbill for possible reimbursement.
+To offer a superbill, I must add a diagnosis code which will be part of your permanent medical history.
 Please contact your insurance directly to find out your out-of-network mental health coverage.
 Many PPOs will cover 50-85% of the session fees after the out-of-network deductible has been met.
 My services can also be paid for through HSAs and FSAs.

 What forms of payment do you take?

-I take credit card, cash, or check.
+I take credit card, cash, check, Zelle, and Venmo.
 I require a credit card on file for all active clients.

 How frequently do I need to come to therapy?